linkedin/data-integration-library/docs/parameters/ms.secondary.input.md

  - if no filter is defined on a field, the default filter ".*" is applied to the field, and NULL values are accepted

-DIL designed 3 categories of secondary input:
+DIL designed 3 categories of secondary inputs:

 - **activation**: `activation` secondary input creates work units
 - **authentication**: `authentication` secondary input provides authentication information,